day8/re-frame/docs/Flows.md

 This tutorial introduces **Flows**, part of [Domino 3](http://localhost:8000/re-frame/dominoes-30k/#domino-3-effect-handling) (effects).

 !!!
 Note "Not to be confused with..."
     - [re-frame-async-flow-fx](https://github.com/day8/re-frame-async-flow-fx).
-A `re-frame/flow` is totally sychronous, running on every event.
+A `re-frame/flow` is totally synchronous, running on every event.
     - The [on-changes interceptor](/re-frame/api-re-frame.core/#on-changes).
 Flows are an evolution of this idea.
     - [domino](https://github.com/domino-clj/domino).
 Another take on dataflow programming, inspired by re-frame.